 The Special Rapporteur prepared a summary brief on each of the funders involved in the second report.
 Each brief was reviewed by the respective funder and incorporates their comments when appropriate.

 The funder briefs reflect the analytical framework that was developed for data collection and analysis in the research, namely the “human rights development cycle”, illustrated below.

 Contents of the funder briefs:

-- Main policies and legal frameworks with direct relevance to the funder’s action in the water, sanitation and hygiene (WASH) sector and commitments to human rights are identified.
-When existing, related targets or outcome indicators are also outlined.
-Such policies and frameworks are analyzed carefully according to the normative content of the human rights to water and sanitation and human rights principles in order to identify whether policy standards reflect those elements.
+- Main policies and legal frameworks with direct relevance to the funder’s action in the water, sanitation and hygiene (WASH) sector and commitments to human rights.
+Related targets or outcome indicators.
+Careful analysis of norms and principles to identify whether policy standards reflect those elements.

-- In light of the known unbalances and gaps in many countries’ WASH sectors, disaggregated data on funding for WASH projects is detailed with a view to identifying how funds are attributed to water supply vs. sanitation projects or basic vs. large systems.
+- Disaggregated data on funding for WASH projects, with a view to identifying how funds are attributed to water supply vs. sanitation projects or basic vs. large systems.

-- The level of each funder’s disbursements to the WASH sector are calculated over the past years (generally between 2011 and 2015) and are compared against average levels of disbursements to WASH from all State and multilateral funders.
+- The level of each funder’s disbursements to the WASH sector, calculated over the past years (generally between 2011 and 2015) and compared against average disbursements to WASH from all State and multilateral funders.

 On 24 and 25 May 2017, the Special Rapporteur convened an expert consultation on the human rights to water and sanitation in development cooperation.

 As part of the primary consultation process, the Special Rapporteur invited States, intergovernmental organizations, national and international non-governmental organizations, national human rights institutions, United Nations agencies and entities, academia and all other interested stakeholders to contribute their views and perspectives on this subject in writing through a questionnaire.